 For example, to configure a proxy and run a Snyk test with the new proxy value, run:

 $ export https_proxy=https://my.corporate.proxy:8080 $ snyk test

-- The command to add an environment variable could differ between Windows CMD, Powershell, Mac terminal and Linux.
+- The command to add an environment variable may differ among Windows CMD, Powershell, Mac terminal, and Linux.

 export https_proxy=valuesets a global env variable.
 If you prefer to set a local env variable you can use